pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/4_binary_trees_n_binary_search_tree/note.md

     - Pre-order
     - Post-order

+NB:
+- Breadth-First:
+    - Level by level Horizontal traversal
+    - thus: queue used because it is also horizontal

+- Depth-First:
+    - top-down level vertical traversal
+    - thus: stack used because it is also arranged vertical

 #### BFS vs DFS
 - BFS is spacely expensive since have to be tracking visited and lots of leg nodes
 - DFS is not expensive